rust-lang/book/src/ch09-00-error-handling.md

 eliminating the possibility of unexpected errors being discovered late in the development process.

-Rust splits errors into two major kinds: errors that are recoverable, and errors that are not recoverable.
+Rust groups errors into two major kinds: errors that are recoverable, and errors that are not recoverable.
 What does it mean to "recover" from an error?
 In the simplest sense, it relates to the answer of this question: